 To help you add a little positivity back into to your day-to-day, here are six tips to improve your workplace wellbeing:

 Turn healthy choices into your new favourite habit

 From planning healthy lunches and staying hydrated, to stretching and exercising as regularly as you can, adopting a healthy lifestyle in the office is a key element in improving your workplace wellbeing.

-Similarly, if you’re sat staring at a screen all day, getting up and getting away from your desk is a necessity when it comes to avoiding fatigue.
+Similarly, if you’re staring at a screen all day, getting up and getting away from your desk is a necessity when it comes to avoiding fatigue.
+Even if you’re working from home.
 So, always ensure you make an effort to move around regularly and, if you can, go for the occasional walk.

 Even if you can only manage a few minutes at lunch, you’ll be surprised what a difference it can make to your mindset – not to mention your mood.

 Incorporating a few simple techniques into your day-to-day can help you cope better with stressful situations.

 Mindfulness boosting exercises include: meditating for a few minutes before work*, focusing on one task at a time, switching off from digital devices a few times a day (lunch, at the very least) and spending at least five minutes a day doing absolutely nothing (you know, outside of working hours).